qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 a fault model is not applicable for the diagram.
 If there are additional fault models needed, please enlarge the list of fault models.

-The dynamic architecture for
-"check if key contains default value" is used as an example.
+The dynamic architecture of the feature architecture is used as an example.
 The attributes of the template (:ref:`process_requirements_safety_analysis_attributes`) shall be filled in as follows:

 .. code-block:: rst